1938–1939 German expedition to Tibet: Return home

-According to Trimondis at Tempelhof Airport in Berlin, they were greeted on the runway by an ecstatic Himmler, who presented Schäfer with the SS skull ring and dagger of honor.

 When grilled by US military intelligence in February 1946, Schäfer stated that after his return, he had a meeting with Himmler in which he outlined his plans to launch another expedition to Tibet in case of war.
 The idea was to win Tibet over to the German side and to organize a resistance movement there.
 The project never took off.

 After returning to Germany, Wienert, Krause and Geer went back to civilian life and were heard of no more.
 Beger worked together with August Hirt at the Reichsuniversität Straßburg.
-His assignment, which he carried out, was to provide the Nazi physician with a selection of detainees of diverse ethnic types from Auschwitz to serve Hirt's racial experiments.John J. Reilly (2003): "The SS wanted racial classifications of its prisoners, so Beger was sent to Auschwitz to select interesting subjects (...).
-He made the familiar measurements of the living subjects.
-Soon after the measurements were taken, these people were gassed and pickled.
-The idea was to reduce them to skeletons for a large collection that could be systematically compared with the measurements taken from living bodies."
+His assignment, which he carried out, was to provide the Nazi physician with a selection of detainees of diverse ethnic types from Auschwitz to serve Hirt's racial experiments.

 In 1943, Schäfer was given his own institute within the Ahnenerbe.
 He named it "the Sven Hedin Institute for Inner Asian Research" after the Swedish explorer who visited Tibet in 1907.

-In 1943, the release of the film Geheimnis Tibet put together from the various rolls brought back from Tibet.
-It premiered on January 16, during the inauguration of the Sven Hedin Institute, with the Swedish explorer himself in attendance.

 Because of the war, Schäfer's writings about the trip were not published until 1950, under the title "Festival of the White Gauze Scarves: A research expedition through Tibet to Lhasa, the holy city of the god realm."

 All through the expedition, Beger kept a travel diary, which was published in book form 60 years later: Mit der deutschen Tibetexpedition Ernst Schäfer 1938/39 nach Lhasa (Wiesbaden, 1998).
 Only 50 copies of it exist.